Blaw-Knox tower

-The distinctive diamond-shaped towers became icons of early radio broadcasting in the US.
+The diamond-shaped towers became icons of early radio broadcasting in the US.
 Several are listed on the United States National Register of Historic Places, the distinctive diamond antenna design has been incorporated into logos of various organizations related to radio and a very large (scale) replica of the WSM (AM) Blaw-Knox tower has been built into the Country Music Hall of Fame and Museum.

 Design

 The diamond-shaped tower was patented by Nicholas Gerten and Ralph Jenner for Blaw-Knox July 29, 1930. and was one of the first mast radiators.
 Previous antennas for medium and longwave broadcasting usually consisted of wires strung between masts, but in the Blaw-Knox antenna, as in modern AM broadcasting mast radiators, the metal mast structure functioned as the antenna.
 To prevent the high frequency potential on the mast from short-circuiting to ground, the narrow lower end of the tower rested on a ceramic insulator about three-foot wide, shaped like a ball and socket joint.
 Thus, the tower required guy-wires to hold it upright.

 The distinguishing feature of the Blaw-Knox tower was its wide diamond (or rhomboidal, rhombohedron) shape, which served to make it rigid, to resist shear stresses.
 One advantage of this was to reduce the number of guys needed.
 Blaw-Knox masts required only one set of three or four guys, attached at the tower's wide "waist".
 In contrast, narrow masts require two to four sets of guys, attached at different heights, to prevent the tower from buckling.
 The advantage of fewer guys was to simplify the electrical design of the antenna, because conductive guys interfered with its radiation pattern.
 The guys acted as "parasitic" resonant elements, reradiating the radio waves in other directions and thus altering the antenna's radiation pattern.
 In some Blaw-Knox mast designs, the upper pyramidal section was made longer than the lower, to keep the attachment point of the guys as low as possible, to minimize their interference.

 Another advantage mentioned in the patent was that the tower could be erected in two parts.
 Half of the mast could be built, then its wide central section could be used as a stable base on which to erect the other half.

 A disadvantage of the diamond mast shape was that the current distribution on the tower caused less radio power to be radiated in horizontal directions and more at an angle into the sky, compared to a slender uniform width mast.
 Since AM radio stations covered their listening areas with ground waves, radio waves that traveled horizontally close to the ground surface, this meant the listening area was smaller.
 The realization of the nonideal radiation pattern of the design caused the diamond-shaped tower to fall out of favor in the 1940s in radio stations, replaced by the narrow uniform width lattice mast used today.